 Contact us and describe the case you are interested in.

-We discuss the procedure and advise you.
+We discuss the procedure and advise you on options

 The Constitutive Regulations valid and applied for the Kininigen Free Arbitration Court.

 1.1) The Free Arbitration Court Kininigen - For the protection of inalienable rights of the living, spiritually moral being of reason, decides on the basis of this constitutive regulative under exclusion of the ordinary legal process about disputes of every kind, in particular about such, between spiritually moral beings, which lead a person.

 1.2) The Kininigen Free Arbitration Court shall have jurisdiction if the parties have entered into this agreement in an implied manner and/or one of these parties actively requests such arbitration.

 If the implicitly accepted arbitration agreement contains the DVOs kininigen.space clause in a contract, this is deemed to have been agreed, provided that the declared intention is also expressed as an action in accordance with the DVOs Kininigen, one of the contracting parties.
 1.3) Unless the parties have agreed otherwise, this constitutive regulation of the Kininigen Free Arbitration Court applies in the version valid at the start of the arbitration proceedings.

 The arbitral tribunal shall consist of three arbitrators, unless the parties have agreed that the arbitral tribunal shall consist of a sole arbitrator.
 For amounts in dispute below the value of 10 ounces of gold, a sole arbitrator may decide, unless the parties have agreed that the arbitral tribunal shall consist of three arbitrators.